darwinbeing/HPServerPSUHack/README.md

 ### Tweak Output Voltage
 * Type III Compensator Using Op-Amp

-Find the Type III Compensator Using Op-Amp [TSV994](https://www.st.com/resource/en/datasheet/tsv994.pdf) in the HP PL30 power supply from the PCB
+Locate the Type III compensator in the HP PL30 power supply by inspecting the PCB for the Op-Amp [TSV994](https://www.st.com/resource/en/datasheet/tsv994.pdf)
 ![alt text][image13]

-Connector a parallel resistor "R" together with original resistor(220ohms, "221") to increase up to 14.09V,Its value is 1k5
+To increase the voltage to 14.09V, connect a parallel resistor 'R' with the original 220 ohms resistor (labeled '221'), with a value of 1.5 kilo-ohms
 ![alt text][image8]
 ![alt text][image9]
 ![alt text][image15]